pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

-- **Capability List** and **Capability Table** include every capability included in the final capability set, including NFFF capabilities;
+- **Capabilities** include every capability from the final capability set, including NFFF capabilities;
-- Capability List and Capability Table contain consistent capability names, classifications, scope boundaries, and extracted keywords;
 - every `Extracted Keywords` field contains one or more capability signals;
 - capability signal usage and interpretation remain semantically consistent across all outputs;
 - every explicit or strongly implied NFFF aspect or alternative appears exactly once in the NFFF classification table;